nuhkoca/pickyup-assessment/README.md

 6. **Gson** is chosen to serialize comfortably web-service outputs as it provides an opportunity to serialize nulls, though.
 7. **Bottom Navigation View with ViewPager** is implemented since the app has a small set of sreen.

-### Trade-offs in case of additional time/My SWOT
+### Trade-offs in case of additional time/My SWOT analysis

 1. I would implement offline data for the Images Screen in case of no internet instead of error.
 2. I would have more options in the Settings Screens instead of a limited one.
-3. I would create another screens for footage and videos, too.
+3. I would create another screens for musics and videos with the power of YoutubePlayerAPI, too.
 4. I am very familiar with [Travis CI](https://travis-ci.org/) but I cannot fix an issue if a project has secret keys.
 It fails constantly and I cannot go further.
 If I fix that issue I will be able to integrate a CI tool properly.
 This project is also connected to Travis but it fails :)

 ### Link to other codes that I might be proud of